qor/doc/helpers/action-bar.md

 # ActionBar

-ActionBar is dependant on [QOR Admin](https://github.com/qor/admin).
+ActionBar depends on [QOR Admin](https://github.com/qor/admin).
 It provides an action bar on the top of frontend page.
 The bar contains:

 * Switcher of `Preview` and `Edit` mode
 * Login/Logout links